El Reno Heritage Express: History

 From 1911 to 1947, El Reno had trolley service.
 It was a terminal of the El Reno Interurban Railway (later the Oklahoma Railway Company), which ran to Oklahoma City.
 That service ceased after World War II.
 The affordability of private automobiles reduced passenger traffic for mass transit.

 The modern trolley line was built as part of a multi-purpose project by the city to rehabilitate the downtown's drainage system, which had a history of failing and causing flooding issues for nearby businesses.
 It was part of a series of projects that the city began in 1988 to revitalize downtown through the Main Street America program, a subsidiary of the National Trust for Historic Preservation.

 Unable to fund this entire construction project, the city partnered with the state to secure an Intermodal Surface Transportation Efficiency Act (ISTEA) grant to rebuild downtown streets and sewers.
 It was conditioned on the city agreeing also to install, at the same time, a rail-based transit system that it would financially support and maintain.
-The city of El Reno was required to pay 20% of the $1.7 million project cost ($ adjusted for inflation).
+The city of El Reno was required to pay 20% of the $1.7 million project cost.

 To begin service, the city acquired a disused 1924 J.G.
-Brill Strafford Car from Philadelphia, Pennsylvania, for $215,000 ($ adjusted for inflation), to be restored and converted to propane power in Iowa for this new system.
+Brill Strafford Car from Philadelphia, Pennsylvania, for $215,000, to be restored and converted to propane power in Iowa for this new system.
 The city approached the Canadian County Historical Society, which had occupied the former rail depot, to operate the new system, and it quickly accepted.